8th - 10th February 2021

-Together with Centro Regionale Gestione Rischio Clinico e Sicurezza del Paziente (GRC) and the Italian Network for Safety in Healthcare, ISQua is delighted to host its 37th International Conference in Florence, Italy.
+Together with Centro Regionale Gestione Rischio Clinico e Sicurezza del Paziente (GRC) and the Italian Network for Safety in Healthcare, ISQua is delighted to host our next Conference in Florence, Italy.

 Florence, capital of Italy’s Tuscany region, is home to many masterpieces of Renaissance art and architecture.
 One of its most iconic sights is the Duomo, a cathedral with a terracotta-tiled dome engineered by Brunelleschi and a bell tower by Giotto.

 The Galleria dell'Accademia displays Michelangelo’s “David” sculpture.
 The Uffizi Gallery exhibits Botticelli’s “The Birth of Venus” and da Vinci’s “Annunciation.”

 Registration for the Florence conference is now open!

 Access articles, presentations, reports and recordings from international healthcare experts.
 Receive updates on activities of interest to you.